Can I learn how to sing?

 Why do I need to learn new breathing skills?

 When we speak, we use a lot of rapid variations in the pitch of our voices to emphasize/stress different parts of words and sentences.
-Whereas when we sing, we hold vowels for much longer (which requires a steadier flow of air), and keep the pitch and volume more consistent within each syllable (which also requires a steady flow of air).
+When we sing, we hold vowels for much longer (which requires a steadier flow of air), and keep the pitch and volume more consistent within each syllable (which also requires a steady flow of air).
 Both of these acts require different breathing skills than speech.
 Not only that, but proper breathing also relaxes the muscles and improves the quality of our voices tremendously.
 By adjusting the amount of air you breathe out, you can also have more emotional expression in your voice.

 Why do the same note names appear multiple times on the top portion where I see my pitch?

-One of the reasons why a lot of karaoke singing sounds okay (the better ones) but lacks the emotional impact of the original songs, is that amateur singers often do not realize the importance of singing in the correct octave.
+One of the reasons why a lot of karaoke singing sounds okay (the better ones), but lacks the emotional impact of the original songs, is that amateur singers often do not realize the importance of singing in the correct octave.
 The same notes can be sung in various octaves, meaning they can be sung high or low while still fitting in with the instruments.
 Many professional singers can sing one or two octaves above their normal speech level, which allows for a lot of emotion in their singing and brings out the dynamic qualities of their voices.

 Unlike console-based singing games, Erol Singer’s Studio is able to detect and display the octave you’re singing in, so you learn what it means (and how it feels) to sing in the right octave.